Gratin Dauphinois

 About this recipe

-The gratin dauphinois is one of France’s great regional dishes, born in the Dauphiné, the mountainous area around Grenoble that now covers the departments of Isère, Drôme, and Hautes-Alpes.
-It is also one of the most hotly debated dishes in French cooking, which is saying something in a country where almost every classic recipe has its defenders and its revisionists.
+Gratin dauphinois is a potato dishe that explains a whole region.
+It comes from the Dauphiné, the mountainous area around Grenoble that covers Isère, Drôme, and Hautes‑Alpes.
+It is also one of the most hotly debated dishes in French cooking, which tells you the fierce local pride of the people who have been making it for a very long time.

 The first recorded gratin dauphinois